tgenman/STEM_vault/notes/thinking/Focusing.md

 ## [[CFAR]]
 ### Epistemic status: Firm
-_The Focusing technique was developed by [[👤Gendlin, Eugene T.|Eugene Gendlin]] as an attempt to answer the question of why some therapeutic patients make significant progress while others do not. [[👤Gendlin, Eugene T.|Gendlin]] studied a large number of cases while teasing out the dynamics that became Focusing, and then spent a significant amount of time investigating whether his techniqueified version was functional and efficacious.
+_The Focusing technique was developed by Eugene Gendlin as an attempt to answer the question of why some therapeutic patients make significant progress while others do not.
+Gendlin studied a large number of cases while teasing out the dynamics that became Focusing, and then spent a significant amount of time investigating whether his techniqueified version was functional and efficacious.
 While the CFAR version is not the complete Focusing technique, we have seen it be useful for many alumni._

 If you’ve ever felt your throat go suddenly dry when a conversation turned south, or broken out into a sweat when you considered doing something scary, or noticed yourself tensing up when someone walked into the room, or felt a sinking feeling in the pit of your stomach as you thought about your upcoming schedule and obligations, or experienced a lightness in your chest as you thought about your best friend’s upcoming visit, or or or or...